Home » Resources » UXO City Guides »

 Since the war, many items of UXO have been discovered across multiple cities within the UK, with Dover no exception.
 See the news articles below about UXO incidents and discoveries from national and local press in Dover.

-If you need general advice about UXO risk mitigation in Dover, contact us and we’ll be happy to help.
+If you need general advice about UXO risk mitigation in Dover, contact us and we will be happy to help.

 * indicates required fields